 Profile Choices in your Degree

-On this website you will find more detailed information on whether and how to determine a specialisation in your degree programme.
+On this website, you will find more detailed information on whether and how to determine a specialization in your degree programm.

-If a specialisation (profiles/focuses/subject areas/first and second language) is offered in your field of study (in some cases the examination regulations stipulate this), there are two different procedures for determining it:
+If a specialization (profiles/focuses/subject areas/first and second language) is offered in your field of study (in some cases the examination regulations stipulate this), there are three different procedures for determining it:

 a.
 Required action for you as a student: free choice of profile via BASIS (independently at the start of studies):

-Provided there is genuine freedom of choice after enrolment, you as a student must choose your profile/focus/subject area via BASIS.
+Provided there is genuine freedom of choice after enrollment, you as a student must choose your profile/focus/subject area via BASIS.

 b.
 No need for action on your part as a student: in the course of admission.

-If there are admission requirements for the profiles/focuses/subject areas offered, your profile/focus/subject area is already fixed at the time of enrolment and is booked by the Examinations Office.
-Only if you have been admitted for several profiles/focuses/subjects will you be asked to make a choice via your programme management.
+If there are admission requirements for the profiles/focuses/subject areas offered, your profile/focus/subject area is already fixed at the time of enrollment and is booked by the Examination Office.
+Only if you have been admitted for several profiles/foci/subjects you will be asked to make a choice via your program management.

-Important: We use the term profiles here for specialisation.
-However, in some degree programmes of the faculty, a different term is used.
-Please note that the procedures described here also apply to specialisations, subject areas and supplementary areas as well as the choice of first and second language.
+Important: The terminology used here to denote the specialization is 'profile'.
+However, in some degree programs of the faculty, a different term is used.
+Please note that the procedures described here also apply to specializations, subject areas and supplementary areas as well as the choice of first and second language.

-In some degree programmes, students can or must choose a specialisation by selecting a profile.
-You will receive an email from your programme management at the beginning of the semester inviting you to make that choice.
+In some degree programs, students can or must choose a specialization by selecting a profile.
+You will receive an email from your program management at the beginning of the semester inviting you to make that choice.

-Important: Students of the Bachelor's core subject German Studies, Comparative Literature and Cultural Studies make their profile choice in the second semester.
+Important: Students of the Bachelor's core subject German Studies, Comparative Literature, and Cultural Studies make their profile choice in the second semester.
+You will find instructions on how to proceed in this case further down below.

 Bachelor

-Germanistik, Vergleichende Literatur- und Kulturwissenschaft [S1] (from 2nd semester onwards mandatory via BASIS)
+Germanistik, Vergleichende Literatur- und Kulturwissenschaft (from 2nd semester onwards mandatory via BASIS)

 Bachelor